portotype/decodeportugal.com/README.md

 Generally the more powerful the powers enshrined in the PoR, the more specific it should be and careful you should be.
 In addition, there are several levels of formality of a PoR in Portugal.
 - "Com reconhecimento de assinatura": with recognized signature of the titular of the powers to be granted.
-- "Autenticada": Authenticated, recognized signature of the titular of the powers to be granted.
+- "Autenticada": Authenticated signature.
+The authentication attests that the person signed and wanteed the content of the document, in person.

 This authentication procedure is executed by anyone with Notary powers, which includes Notary offices and Lawyers.
 Check with your lawyer if they can do it.